 Occasionally inaccurate.
 Lacks some of the features offered by pricier options.
 No multi-user function.

 High blood pressure is a serious health issue that can lead to a variety of other problems, such as heart attack, heart failure, and stroke.
-Almost one third of adults in the U.S. suffer from it, which means plenty of us are at risk.
+Almost one-third of adults in the U.S. suffer from it, which means plenty of us are at risk.
 Fortunately, high blood pressure can be managed through diet, exercise, and medication prescribed by a doctor, which is why your physician may recommend keeping track of your blood pressure at home.

 When it comes to home blood pressure monitors, Omron is a trusted brand that provides accurate results to help you take control of your health.
 But Omron offers so many models that it can be difficult to know which is best for you.
 Your blood pressure goals may change depending on medical conditions such as diabetes, age, and kidney disease.
 Please consult with your doctor about your blood pressure goals.

 If you’re ready to buy an Omron blood pressure monitor, take a look at our top recommendations.
 For general info on how to choose an Omron blood pressure monitor, continue reading this shopping guide.